HTML

 <label>

-The <label> HTML element represents a caption for a form field.
+The <label> HTML element represents a caption for an item in a user interface.

 FormsLabelsInput